janpeuker/awesome-tech-roles/README.md

 - [Zoom Trust and Safety](https://zoom.us/en-us/trust/trust-safety.html) - Zoom has many security and safety issues in the past, which now made them more open how their Trust & Safety team works.

 #### Site Reliability Engineer (SRE)
-Similar to: Reliability Engineer, DevOps / DevSecOps Engineer, System Administrator, Platform Engineer / Team, Core Infrastructure, Production Engineer, No Code Operations
+Similar to: Reliability Engineer, DevOps / DevSecOps Engineer, System Administrator, Platform Engineer / Team, Infrastructure Engineer, Production Engineer, No Code Operations

-See also: Support Operations, IT Operations
+See also: Support Engineer, IT Operations

 - [7 Lessons From 10 Outages](https://downtimeproject.com/podcast/7-lessons-from-10-outages/) - How life really is [on-call](https://increment.com/on-call) explained in The Downtime Project&apos;s podcast.
 - [A feedback loop between Dev and Ops](https://stackoverflow.blog/2021/03/18/creating-a-good-feedback-loop-between-ops-and-devs-using-documentation/) - Using documentation (runbooks) to bridge dev and ops teams (see below Technical Writer).